WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 - An Identity's identifier must be resolvable within the Internet
 - An Identity's properties must enable other Identities to validate the cryptographic integrity of an Identity's signed data
-- An Identity should have at least one persistent unique public identifier that is both human- and machine-readable
+- An Identity must have at least one persistent unique public identifier that is both human- and machine-readable
 - An Identity's identifier should have multiple designations (e.g. compare to [IBAN designations](http://www.isbn.org/about_isbn_standard))
 - An Identity participates in a global trust network, having it's trustworthiness continuously evaluated by other participating Identities